An Intimate Tribute to Sinatra The Man and the Music

 While Frank Sinatra performed his first gig at the Desert Inn in Las Vegas in September 1951, it was at the Sands Hotel and Casino where Sinatra and his infamous Rat Pack would become true headliners.
-Sinatra and Las Vegas are forever connected, and because of that bond, Las Vegas has continued to become the entertainment capital of the world.
-Since Frank’s death in 1998 and even before, there have been many tributes and impersonators to both the Rat Pack and Frank who played the music but to truly understand the music, you need to know the heart and soul of the man behind the music.
+Sinatra and Las Vegas are forever connected, and because of that bond, Las Vegas has continued to evolve as the world’s entertainment capital.
+Since Frank died in 1998 and even before, there have been many tributes and impersonators to both the Rat Pack and Frank who played the music, but to truly understand the music, you need to know the heart and soul of the man behind the music.

-Frankly, Frank starring Gary Anthony, is an intimate Frank Sinatra tribute to both the music and the man featuring many of Frank’s top hits with some lesser-known tracks.
-You will find yourself transported back to an era where entertainment was king in Las Vegas,
+Frankly Frank is an intimate Frank Sinatra tribute to both the music and the man, featuring many of Frank’s top hits with some lesser-known tracks.
+You will find yourself transported back to an era when entertainment was king in Las Vegas,

-when people wore tuxedos to go gambling, and everything was hip and cool.
-Just some of the hits that are featured in the show:
+when people wore tuxedos to gamble, everything was hip and cool.
+Here are just some of the hits that are featured in the show:

 - LUCK BE A LADY

 The Pack were singers and actors Frank Sinatra (1915-1998), Dean Martin (1917-1995), Sammy Davis Jr. (1925-1990), British actor and brother-in-law to President John F. Kennedy, Peter Lawford (1923-1984), and comedian Joey Bishop (1918-2007).
 At the level of their allure in the principal half of the 1960s, 34,000 individuals descended upon the Sands Inn and Gambling club in Las Vegas through their four-week season to take in their strut, jokes and brotherhood.

 The Rat Pack, themselves, preferred to be called ‘the Clan’ or ‘the Summit’.